BZoennchen/Pages/_posts/2021-06-08-Informatics-a-love-letter.md

 ### Roots of Informatics

 It is kind of funny that historically, informatics first struggled for recognition on a global scale.
-In academia, this struggle has been gone.
+In academia, this struggle has gone.
 However, in the general public's eye, the objective and research subject of the discipline is blurred, which still leads to confusion: yes, I am a computer scientist, but I won't fix your computer or software bugs!